torvalds/linux/Documentation/process/debugging/media_specific_debugging_guide.rst

 Error checking & panic analysis
 -------------------------------

-Various Kernel configuration options to enhance error detection of the Linux Kernel with the cost of lowering performance.
+Various Kernel configuration options to enhance error detection of the GNU/Linux Kernel with the cost of lowering performance.

 For general advice see the